emilyvertosick/Statistics-Course/docs/09-answers.md

-We get a p value of 0.11.
+We get a p-value of 0.11.

 This is not sufficient evidence to conclude that high volume hospitals and more experienced surgeons lower recurrence rates.
 However, could there be a difference and the trial was not large enough to detect it?
 The key point here is not sample size, but the number of "events" (typically recurrences or deaths).
 Even if you had a trial of 100,000 patients, if only one or two people died you would not have any data on length of survival to test.
 In this dataset, though there were 40 patients, there were only ten events.
 You can see that if you use the `survfit` function: